|D&D: Arts and Crafts Edition|

 - For the spell's effect to be constant, at will, or permanent, the item will cost 25 times as much and take 10 times as long to craft.

-- If the item can cast spells using charges, you must pay the cost and time for each spell.
+- If the item can cast spells using charges, you must pay the cost and time for each spell, and the cost and time of each spell is multiplied by 3.
 Each spell uses up a number of charges equal to its spell level.
 The item begins with 3 charges, and regains 1d3 charges at the time of day you specify.
 If you wish for the item to have more charges, use the modifiers below.
 Finally, it gains the property: If you expend the last charge of this item, roll a d20.
 On a 1, the item is destroyed.

-- 10 charges, regain 1d6+4 per day: The cost and time of the highest-level spell is multiplied by 5
+- 10 charges, regain 1d6+4 per day: The cost and time is multiplied by 5

 As long as the effect of the spell is not changed, the spell can be flavored to fit the theme of your item.
 For example, the Staff of Swarming Insects allows its user to expend 1 charge to cast Fog Cloud, but it appears as a swarm of insects instead of smoke.
 No other effect of the spell is changed.